-Pornography, often colloquially referred to as porn, is any material—whether written, visual, or otherwise—that consists of sexually explicit material and that is intended to sexually arouse.
-While pornography has existed, in some form, for millennia, today it’s most readily available online—though it does also continue to be available in the forms of literature, audio, magazines, and more.
+Pornography, often colloquially referred to as porn, is any material—whether written, visual, or otherwise—that consists of sexually explicit material and is intended to sexually arouse.
+While pornography has existed in some form for millennia, today it’s most readily available online—though it does also continue to be available in the forms of literature, audio, magazines, and more.

-In recent years, the debate over whether pornography is detrimental to our sexual development and mental health has picked up steam—as has the idea of “porn addiction,” which was unheard of until just a few years ago.
-(The supposed disorder, while widely discussed, still has no universally accepted diagnostic criteria and is not included in the DSM-V.)
+In recent years, the debate over whether pornography is detrimental to sexual development and mental health has picked up steam—as has the idea of “porn addiction,” which was unheard of until just a few years ago.
+(That supposed disorder, while widely discussed, still has no universally accepted diagnostic criteria and is not included in the DSM-5.)